colefichter/ABTesting/README.md

 Two-Alternative Testing
 -----------------------

-Suppose you want to figure out which of the two buttons
+Suppose you want to figure out which of the two buttons induces users to sign up for your service.

+# Step 1: Add the test to your page

+First, include the controls that you'll use to display the test:

+'''
+<%@ Register TagPrefix='ab' Namespace='ABTesting.Controls' Assembly='ABTesting'  %>
+'''